KaylaNg1/KaylaNg1/README.md

 ## Hi there 👋
 My name is Kayla 👩🏻‍💻 and I am a rising junior @ Cornell studying Computer Science & Philosophy</span>

+## Current Projects
+EduNotes: A Note Organization Web Application <br>
+- EduNotes is a comprehensive web application designed to enhance your note-taking and organization experience.
+Users can type up notes, upload handwritten notes (which are then parsed into text), and efficiently organize their notes.
+Additionally, I will be developing a study feature that leverages machine learning to generate practice questions based on selected note material. <br>

+Big Red Bargains: An E-Commerce Website for Cornell Students (  not officially affiliated with Cornell University ) <br>
+- Big Red Bargains is a web application designed specifically for Cornell students to buy and sell their belongings.
+This platform aims to centralize the process of buying and selling goods within the student community, thereby minimizing waste and promoting sustainability. <br>
 ## Relevant Coursework
 - Intro to Analysis of Algorithms (CS 4820)
 - Intro to Machine Learning (CS 4780)